“Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that ever has.” – Margaret Mead

 • Signing petitions and joining protests;

-• Write to or meet with leaders and politicians to demand that they take action.
+• Writing to or meeting with leaders and politicians to demand that they take action.

 Nurture your nature